Unity-Technologies/com.unity.webrtc/Documentation~/sample.md

 ## Install samples into mobile devices

-It is easy to try all samples on mobile devices if only you put sample scenes into `Scenes in Build` in Build Settings Window. `Menu` scene should be loaded as a first one so you need to rearrange scenes.
+It's easy to try all samples on mobile devices if only you put sample scenes into `Scenes in Build` in Build Settings Window. `Menu` scene should be loaded as a first one so you need to rearrange scenes.

 ![Build Settings](images/sample_buildsettings.png)